Who we are

 Information that we share

-As mentioned above, when necessary, we may share the information you have given us (e.g. your CV and other administrative documents) with our partners in a specific project (such as other consultancies) and with the client (e.g. other consultancies, or European Institutions).
+As mentioned above, when necessary, we may share the information you have given us (e.g. your CV and other administrative documents) with our partners in a specific project (such as other consultancies) and with the client (e.g. other companies, or European Institutions).

 Accessing, updating, and / or removing your personal information